Lucasbjpereira/Clocks/README.md

 <br>

 > *All art (colors and images) were designed and structured based on the chosen region.*
-> Feedbacks are of great help in improving the project :smile:.
+> Feedbacks are of great help in improving the project :smile::art:.

 Made with :heart: by __Lucas Pereira__